 For an “eggier” result, you might want to add another egg to your egg, milk, and vanilla mixture.

 For prettier results, use your bread "heels" (ends of the loaf) on the bottom layer.

 Because there are only two of us, we could not eat all of this casserole immediately, so we ate it over several days.
 It did dry out a little, but it was nothing that a tad more maple syrup or buttery honey topping couldn’t fix!

-This post is linked to Gluten-Free Recipe Fix and Hearth and Soul Blog Hop.
+This post is linked to Allergy-Free Thursdays and Gluten-Free Recipe Fix.